 It can also be the right anecdote for your managerial urge to see what was done when (There's an option to check the viewing trend of the pages.).
 By keeping a tab via one such tool, you can sense who is productive in the team.
 It also gives employees a great way to work and collaborate remotely.

 b) How to be time-efficient?

-When you have employees working remotely and visiting different locations for business, time clock software can be helpful.
+When employees work remotely and visit different locations for business, time clock software can be helpful.
 It helps block early clock-ins and fix missed punches.
 It is advisable to look for software that comes with a mobile app.
-It takes off the unnecessary burden to manage attendance and import data to run payroll.
-For employees, it eases the whole process of marking attendance and focusing on their deliverables.
+It removes the burden of managing attendance and importing data to run payroll.
+For employees, it eases marking attendance and focusing on their deliverables.

 c) How to brainstorm ideas?